ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 going to change the company name.
 Now guess whose brilliant ordering software they wanted to use for all the new brands...
 While you're at it, guess how many of the `lightBlueGradient`-s stayed either light or blue in any of the new brands' GUI-s.
 Yep, you guessed it right: almost none.
-Moreover, many visual elements used in several places -- just because it was all, say, yellowish -- were going to get a completely different look in the new revision.
+Moreover, many visual elements used in several places in the current version -- just because it was all, say, yellowish -- were going to get a completely different look in the new revision.
+Then, let's not forget that instead of 4 localizations we were going to support 7.